mltechsachin/case_study_temp/README.md

 5. The similarity matrix is then converted into a graph, with sentences as vertices and similarity scores as edges, for sentence rank calculation
 6. Given number of top-ranked sentences form the final summary

+Steps are eloborated with the code in the jupyter notebook
 ## Running the script
 ```
 python extractive_text_sm.py text.txt <num_sen>